Koreans in Washington, D.C.: Media

 As of 2011, four Korean-language newspapers, three Korean-language television channels, and one Korean-language radio station are in Northern Virginia.

 Education

-Fairfax County Public Schools offers Korean language classes at Fairfax High School Academy and at four elementary schools, open to both ethnic Koreans and non ethnic-Koreans.
-As of September 2010 the school district had 6,387 students who natively speak Korean.
+Fairfax County Public Schools offers Korean-language classes at Fairfax High School Academy and at four elementary schools, open to all.

+As of September 2010, the school district had 6,387 students who natively speak Korean.

 Recreation

-The Montgomery County, Maryland government has established Korean-American Day.
+The Montgomery County, Maryland, government has established Korean-American Day.

 Religion

-For Protestants, the Korean Central Presbyterian Church is in Centreville.

-For Catholics, the St. Paul Chung Korean Catholic Church is in Centreville.
+Two churches serving the Korean community in Centreville are Korean Central Presbyterian Church and St. Paul Chung Korean Catholic Church.